GillWrites/to-do-service-au25/docs/tutorials/enroll-a-new-user.md

 ### - Explore other utilities

 Once you're comfortable with this tutorial, you can send the same request using programming code instead of Postman.
-Don't worry - the information you need - the URL, the POST method, and the user data stays the same.
+ Don't worry - the information you need: the URL, the POST method, and the user data stays the same.
  You're just using a different tool to send it.

 Here is the cURL command to get you started: